Christina Lake Top 10 Experiences

 Two area golf courses add up to one great day on the links at the Cascade Par 3 executive course, or the Christina Lake Golf Club.

 Meander along the shores of the Kettle River, drinking in views of the Christina Hills and Monashee Mountains after every swing of your club.
-Christina Lake Golf Club, known for its black sand traps, is carved from a pine forest revealing Les Furber’s design.
-It ranks among the top 25 courses to play in British Columbia.
-Take a swing on Cascade Par 3, where its protected location, nestled in the mountains, presents an ideal executive course to learn the game or sharpen your skills.
+Christina Lake Golf Club, known for its black sand traps, is carved from a pine forest.
+Les Furbur designed this 18-hole course, known as one of the top courses in BC.

 Visual arts aren’t the only thing on display here.
 Summer concert series, workshops and classes give you plenty of reasons to visit the Centre.
-And, if you’re an aspiring vocal artists yourself, pop into Lisa’s Bistro on a busy Thursday evening.
-Music’s on the menu at the open mic night.
+And, if you love to sing, pop into Lisa’s Bistro for open mic night every Thursday.